AndersonUyekita/AndersonUyekita/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on learning new skills to delve into a new career.
+- 🔭 I’m currently working on learning new skills.
-- 🌱 I’m currently learning Data Science and Product Management.
+- 🌱 I’m currently learning Data Science, Machine Learning, Product Management and Corporate Innovation.
 - 👯 I’m looking to collaborate on Lifelong learning.
-- 🤔 I’m looking for help with tools to be more productive..
+- 🤔 I’m looking for help with tools to be more productive.
 - 📫 How to reach me: Feel free to send me a message on WhatsApp: +55 11 98856-4470.

 <!--